 - Internet search engines (principally Google), the ‘Blogosphere’ and social Networks.

 - Potential clients searching for your company.

-What are the techniques of the Inbound Marketing?
+What are the techniques of Inbound Marketing?

 Inbound Marketing techniques meet certain main characteristics:

-- They are made through the Internet.
+- Searches are made mainly via the Internet.

-The Inbound Marketing has the following areas:
+Inbound Marketing has the following main techniques:

 - Search Engine Optimization